 Not being able to work in the software or view other reports if a custom report is being used.
 From what I have heard this will be addressed in an upcoming release.

 Performs regular accounting functions, including handling accrual and cash basis accounting.
 The project management and project reporting areas of the software while adequate, are not very robust.

-The good: The software owners are very willing to help
+The software owners are very willing to help

 resolve issue - and will even write custom reports (at a cost) to help the software fit specific requirements.

 Project reporting is cumbersome.
 Most times you have to get information from 2 or 3 reports to get a true picture of where you project stands.